 Provision for income taxes.
-The provision for income taxes increased \$1.0 million for the three months ended March 31, 2021, as compared to the three months ended March 31, 2020.
-This increase represents taxes on both U.S. and foreign earnings at a combined effective income tax rate of negative 41.7% and 0.8%, respectively.
-The negative effective tax rate of 41.7% for the three months ended March 31, 2021 differed from the U.S. federal statutory rate of 21% primarily due to changes in the valuation allowance that we maintain against our deferred tax assets, income earned by certain foreign subsidiaries being taxed at higher rates than the U.S. federal statuary rate, and excess tax benefits associated with share-based compensation.
-The effective tax rate for the three months ended March 31, 2021 varied significantly from the effective tax rate from the prior year primarily due to our acquisitions of MVE Biological Solutions and CRYOPDP during the fourth quarter of 2020, which include international operations.
+The provision for income taxes increased \$1.1 million for the three months ended September 30, 2021, as compared to the three months ended September 30, 2020.
+For the three months ended September 30, 2021 and 2020, our taxes reflected an effective income tax rate of negative 18.6% and 0.3%, respectively.
+The negative effective tax rate of 18.6% for the three months ended September 30, 2021 was principally due to our accrual of taxes on our foreign earnings with no offsetting tax benefit for our domestic losses due to the valuation allowance on domestic deferred tax assets.
+The effective tax rate for the three months ended September 30, 2021 varied significantly from the effective tax rate from the prior year primarily due to our increase in foreign operations as a result of the acquisitions of MVE Biological Solutions and CRYOPDP during the fourth quarter of 2020.